kollekt/mariabackup-s3/README.md

 ```

 ## Custom hooks
-There a 4 script that are called during the backup process:
+There are 4 scripts that are called during the backup process:
 - init (on container start)
 - backup-started
 - backup-success